styled-components/styled-components/README.md

 [![Travis Build Status](https://travis-ci.org/styled-components/styled-components.svg?branch=master)](https://travis-ci.org/styled-components/styled-components) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/gruntjs/grunt?branch=master&svg=true)](https://ci.appveyor.com/project/mxstbr/styled-components) [![Supported by Thinkmill](https://thinkmill.github.io/badge/heart.svg)](http://thinkmill.com.au/?utm_source=github&utm_medium=badge&utm_campaign=styled-components)

-Utilising [tagged template literals](./docs/tagged-template-literals.md) (a recent addition to Javascript) and the [power of CSS](./docs/css-we-support.md), `styled-components` allows you to write actual CSS code to style your components.
+Utilising [tagged template literals](./docs/tagged-template-literals.md) (a recent addition to JavaScript) and the [power of CSS](./docs/css-we-support.md), `styled-components` allows you to write actual CSS code to style your components.
 It also removes the mapping between components and styles – using components as a low-level styling construct could not be easier!

 `styled-components` is compatible with both React (for web) and ReactNative – meaning it's the perfect choice even for truly universal apps!
 See the [ReactNative section](#react-native) for more information